yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 ~ git commit -a -m "Initial yesod commit"
 </code>

-Now we are almost ready to start.
+We are almost ready to start.

 ### Some last minute words